Since PLAB 2 is an OSCE exam, the key to passing PLAB 2 is confidence.

 By the time you reach your exam, you would remember all the stations perfectly well.
 You would remember all the situations and all the scenarios.
 The most important thing at the end is to keep your nerves.
 Even if you lack knowledge, but if you’re calm, composed, gentle, polite, sweet and confident, you will pass the exam easily.

 Most people who attempt PLAB 2, do pass the exam in their first attempt.
-According to GMC’s official website, pass rate in 2015 was 68% (pass rate for 2016 are not available yet).
+According to GMC’s official website, pass rate in 2017 was 79%.